 Make sure your writing style suits your brand’s industry.

-You write without injecting personality in your work
+You write without injecting personality into your work.

 If you write in a monotonous style, people will get bored and leave your website.